hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/AWK_module.md

 chr3	ENSEMBL	transcript	52560570	52560707	.	+	.
 ID=ENST00000408591.1;Parent=ENSG00000221518.1;gene_id=ENSG00000221518.1;transcript_id=ENST00000408591.1;gene_type=snRNA;gene_name=RNU6ATAC16P;transcript_type=snRNA;transcript_name=RNU6ATAC16P-201;level=3;transcript_support_level=NA;hgnc_id=HGNC:46915;tag=basic,Ensembl_canonical
 ```

-We can see that all colums are tab separated but column 9 has a bunch of ; separated items.
-This type of command would be useful for something like pulling out all lines where gene_type is snRNA.
-In fact all of the commands we are teaching today are useful on one or another NGS-related document (VCF, gff, gtf, bed, etc).
+We can see that all colums are tab-delimited but column 9 has a bunch of `;` separated items.
+This type of command would be useful for something like pulling out all lines where `gene_type` is `snRNA`.
+In fact, all of the commands we are teaching today are useful on one or another NGS-related document (VCF, GFF3, GTF, BED, etc).
 We are using Parker's data instead because we can use **ALL** of these types of commands on his dataset.

 Returning to our original task, pulling lines where coyote is the **SECOND** animal listed for Yosemite park.
 We can do it like this: